Hypoglycemia (or hypoglycemia) is a condition that occurs when blood sugar levels are too low.

 Both tests will include a blood draw in your doctor’s office.
 The results are usually available within a day or two.

-If your blood sugar level is less than 50 to 70 milligrams per deciliter, you may have hypoglycemia.
+You may have hypoglycemia if your blood sugar level is less than 50 to 70 milligrams per deciliter.
 That number may vary from one person to another.

 The bodies of some people naturally have lower levels of blood sugar.
 Your doctor will diagnose you based on your blood sugar levels.

-As hypoglycemia has to do with the low values of glucose in the blood, then you should know that one way to get extra glucose is to consume 15 grams of carbohydrates.
-But also, orange juice or other fruit juice is an easy way to get extra glucose into the bloodstream.
+As hypoglycemia has to do with the low glucose values in the blood, you should know that one way to get extra glucose is to consume 15 grams of carbohydrates.
+But also, orange juice or other fruit juice is an easy way to earn excess glucose into the bloodstream.

 These glucose sources often correct hypoglycemia briefly, but then another drop of blood sugar follows.

-Eat foods rich in high complex carbohydrates, such as pasta and whole grains, to maintain your blood sugar levels after a period of hypoglycemia.
+Eat foods rich in high complex carbohydrates, such as pasta and whole grains, to maintain your blood sugar levels after hypoglycemia.